retorquere/zotero-better-bibtex/site/content/exporting/extra-fields.md

 * when you export to CSL, it is attempted to map it to the corrsponding CSL fields; if none are available, it is available under their *zotero* name
 * when you export to Better BibTeX/Better BibLaTeX, it is attempted to map it to the corresponding zotero fields; if none are available, it is available under their *csl variable* name

+There's three type of fields:

+* text
+* date
+* name

+Text is just that.
+For dates, BBT will do its darndest to parse the crazy dates so many people seem intent in using but if you want consistent results, stick to `YYYY-MM-DD`.
+For names, use either just text (equivalent to a single-part name in Zotero), or `<family name> || <given name>`.

 ## BBT-specific

 There is also a BBT-specific extra-field format that looks like